 Can’t remember?
 Well then, it’s time to make some Baked Alaska for Two, and it will only take about 20 minutes from start to flourish!

-**Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making Baked Alaska for Two is available near the end of this post.
+**Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making Baked Alaska for Two is available at the end of this post.
 OR you can hit the “jump to recipe” button (found above) to be taken directly to the recipe.

 - Ice Cream (your favorite flavor)

 - Egg Whites